Key Takeaways

 Changed your mind?
 You can request reactivation by contacting Support, but you’ll need to wait 90 days after deactivation.

 CoinJar takes privacy seriously, but we’re bound by laws like Anti-Money Laundering laws and Know Your Customer (KYC) requirements.
 This means we must keep your signup and ID verification details for at least five years.
 You can, however, opt out of marketing emails at any time.
-Check our and for more details.
+Check our Terms of Service and Privacy Policy for more details.

 If you’re sure you want to deactivate, grab your keyboard and send an email to support@coinjar.com.
 Our Support Team will guide you through the final steps.
 If you have any questions or need help moving funds, we’re here to assist.